 An introduction to the field of Black feminist studies—an intellectual history not taught in most white and male centered education systems.

 18 scholarly, contemplative lectures by Dr. George on how key texts of U.S. Black feminist history, from 1977 onward, helped build the contemporary social movements for Black Lives Matter.

-Prompts for contemplative writing practices so that you can reflect in creative and personal ways on the transformative insights from Black feminist foremothers.
+Prompts within the lectures for contemplative writing practices so that you can reflect in creative and personal ways on the transformative insights from Black feminist foremothers.

 Full transcriptions for each audio lecture to support visual learners.

 In order to honor the labor of the generations of Black feminist foremothers and release abundance, we ask that white students with material security, as well as non Black and non Indigenous students with material security, pay their tuition through a payment to the student loan debt of Dr. Giavanni Washington.
 Black and Indigenous students receive this course freely.